ChunkyProgrammer/yt-trending-scraper/README.md

 }
 ```
 ## Credits
+Thanks to GilgusMaximus for the yt-trending-scraper module for which this is based on.
 Thanks to PrestoN for the basic instructions and underlying request code and thanks to ~cadence for the HTML extractor RegEx.